 Like always, we are taking safety at our event seriously.
 After careful consideration of government regulations and AIM Covid secure guidelines, we have implemented some measures to promote the health and wellbeing of attendees and staff.

-We have been making our venue safer with some of the following measures
+We continue to make our venue safer with the following measures

 - Implemented a one-way system throughout the building.

 - Making use of our new sanitising points around the building by encouraging all staff and visitors to wash and sanitise their hands regularly during their visit

 - Encouraging the use of track and trace applications and procedures

 - Discouraging anybody waiting in the communal areas of the building.